thomasmmarshall/thomasmmarshall.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello!
-My name is Thomas.
-I am currently finishing my Master's degree in Machine Learning and Artifical Intelligence at Stellenbosch University, and I have a Bachelor of Engineering in Computer Engineering from the University of Pretoria.
+My name is Thomas, I am currently finishing my MSc in Machine Learning and Artifical Intelligence at Stellenbosch University, and I have a BEng in Computer Engineering from the University of Pretoria.
+Please refer to my [CV](/cv/) for more information.

 For my Master's thesis I looked at variational state space models for vision-based robot control.
-I wrote a short blog post about this [here](/_posts/2022-11-11-masters.md/).
+I wrote a short blog post about this [here](/blog/2022/masters/).